 The next aspect of good release technique is the fight itself.
 Anything that prolongs the fight is bad for the fish.
 It’s common knowledge that weak fish make easy targets for predators.
 In fact recent research shows that a stressed bonefish releases a chemical cocktail that actually attracts sharks.
 Fortunately, I’ve never had this happen in the Cayman Islands, but I never want it to.
 Luckily bonefish are tough fish, but there are others that aren’t as tough.
 For example, Snook have a high post-release mortality rate and need to be forced a little so they can be released as fresh as possible.
 Tarpon are the somewhere between.

 Fight that Fish!

 There are several mistakes that can lead to a prolonged fight.
 The first, (and a big pet-peeve for many bonefish guides) is using too light a leader.
 I’ll say it here again, BONEFISH ARE NOT LEADER SHY.
 There, I feel better.
 There are very few circumstances when anything under 12-pound tippet is called for when bonefishing, and most of the time there’s no need to drop below 16-pound.
 Unless you’re fishing for 1 – 2 pound schoolies in Mexico, Belize, or somewhere, 10-pound is definitely too light.
-I never use anything under 12-pound for my clients and often scale up to 16-pound when targeting bigger fish.
+I never use anything less than 12-pound leaders for my clients and often scale up to 16-pound when targeting bigger fish.
 And, yes, we still catch plenty of bones.

 The second problem is not fighting the fish firmly enough or using too light a drag.
 Something that every flyfisher should do is test the strength of their leaders and feel what it feels like to really pull on a fish.